 Find An IBJI Physician Close To You

 Hip replacement surgery is one of the most common procedures performed by orthopedics due to the high number of hip fractures.
-If you would like more information on how to prevent osteoporosis and avoid serious hip injuries, contact an IBJI physician and make an appointment today.
+If you would like more information on how to prevent osteoporosis and avoid serious hip injuries, contact an IBJI physician and schedule online today.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.